 Contact the IRS

 There are a variety of reasons why you may need to get in touch with the IRS.
 You may want to contact the IRS if you need to help with responding to an IRS notice, resolving a tax dispute, settling tax debt, or checking the status of your tax refund.
-Luckily, there are many different ways to contact the IRS.
+Fortunately, there are many different ways to contact the IRS.

-Where’s My Refund?
+Where’s My Tax Refund?

-If you want to check the status of your Federal tax refund, you can do it online, by telephone, or even with a smartphone application.
-The IRS “Where’s My Refund?” online tool tracks your tax refund by providing 3 simple alerts: Tax Return Received, Tax Refund Approved, and Tax Refund Sent.
-To use this popular online tool, visit the IRS official website (www.irs.gov).
-Note that you will need to enter your personal information, including your Social Security Number (SSN), filing status, and tax refund amount (in exact whole dollars).
+The IRS provides a “Where’s My Refund?” online tool that tracks your tax refund by providing 3 simple alerts: Tax Return Received, Tax Refund Approved, and Tax Refund Sent.
+To use this online tool, visit the IRS’s Tax Refund Center.
+Note that you will need to enter your personal information – including your Social Security Number (SSN), filing status, and tax refund amount (in exact whole dollars).

 Settle IRS Tax Debt

-Another way to settle IRS tax debt is with an “Offer in Compromise” which allows the taxpayer to pay less than the full amount they actually owe.
-The IRS will consider this type of arrangement in certain circumstances.
-To apply, you must submit Form 656-B (Offer in Compromise Booklet) to the IRS.
+Another way to resolve IRS tax debt is with an Offer in Compromise (OIC), which allows you to settle for less than the full amount owed.
+OICs have strict eligibility requirements and the IRS will consider this type of arrangement only in certain circumstances.
+To make an offer, you must submit an application package that includes Form 656 (Offer in Compromise), a collection information statement, a $186 application fee, and your initial offer payment.
+For more information, see Form 656-B (Offer in Compromise Booklet).

 Resolve Tax Disputes

-If you are involved in an unresolved tax dispute with the IRS, you can contact the Taxpayer Advocate Service (TAS) to get assistance from a local advocate.
+Contact a Local Taxpayer Advocate – The Taxpayer Advocate Service (TAS) is an independent organization that operates within the IRS.
+The TAS helps ensure that all taxpayers are treated fairly.
+If you are having trouble resolving your tax problem(s), you can contact the TAS to get assistance from a local advocate.
 There is at least one TAS office in every state.
-You can find the address and phone number of your local TAS office by visiting the IRS website or by calling (1-877-777-4778).
-Or you can complete Form 911 (Request for Taxpayer Advocate Service Assistance) and mail/fax it to your local TAX office.
+To find the address and phone number of your local TAS office, visit the IRS website or call 1-877-777-4778.
+Or you can complete Form 911 (Request for Taxpayer Advocate Service Assistance) and fax/mail it to your local TAS office.